 The Drawbacks

 Even with its high-end appeal, there are some concerns regarding the longevity of the internal electronics.
-Some users have noted that the battery life can degrade faster than expected over time, with the device failing to hold a charge after several months of use.
-Additionally, placing the unit back onto the charging base requires a bit of precision; if the metal contact pins arenโt perfectly aligned, it wonโt charge, which can be frustrating if you grab it expecting a massage only to find it dead.
+The battery life can degrade faster than expected over time, with the device failing to hold a charge after several months of use.
+Additionally, placing the unit back onto the charging base requires a bit of precision; if the metal contact pins aren’t perfectly aligned, it won’t charge, which can be frustrating if you grab it expecting a massage only to find it dead.
 It is also noticeably heavier than cheaper plastic models, which might cause some hand fatigue during longer sessions if you are holding it up to your head for extended periods.

 Best For